 What is a Sealed Passport Adjudicated Envelope?

-Because the hand carry envelope (sealed passport adjudicated envelope) cannot be opened, you should include copies of the contents on the outside for the expediting company to ensure you completed everything correctly.
-In the very least, include a copy of the DS application and the Letter of Authorization so the expediting company can review it and make sure you did it correctly.
+TIP #2: Since you cannot open the hand carry envelope (sealed passport adjudicated envelope), please include copies of the contents on the outside for your passport expediting company.
+At the very least, include a copy of the DS-11 application and the Letter of Authorization.
+That way the expediting company can review it and make sure you did it correctly.

 If they catch any mistakes prior to submitting it, they can help correct them without delaying your application.

 Finally, if you have any questions about the sealed passport adjudicated envelope, see Passport Checklists or call 877-910-7277.